opensoldat/polyworks/pwinstall/ReadMe.txt

 Instructions

 Unzipping creates a PolyWorks folder.
-If PolyWorks does not detect your opensoldat directory on startup, go to Edit -> Preferences and set it there.
+If PolyWorks does not detect your OpenSoldat directory on startup, go to Edit -> Preferences and set it there.
-If you don't have opensoldat installed you can create a folder with the Maps, Scenery-gfx, and Textures directories.
+If you don't have OpenSoldat installed you can create a folder with the Maps, Scenery-gfx, and Textures directories.

 Requirements: Windows 98/Me/2000/XP/Vista/7/8/10/11; DirectX 8.1